 An LED sign is an affordable and effective way of building brand awareness, communicating with customers, and bringing people into your business.
 They are an excellent advertising method for just about any small business.

 Not only are LED signs good for your business, but you can also get Tax Credit for LED signs, making an already affordable piece of equipment even cheaper.
-Here, we’ll walk you through how you can get a tax exemption for your LED sign.
+Here, we’ll walk you through how you can get a business write-off for your LED sign.
 The law is fairly straightforward, making getting an exemption for your LED sign relatively painless.

 Why Are LED Signs Tax Exempt?

 The basic tax law that covers business equipment tax exemptions is called section 179.

 This law allows businesses to write-off equipment purchases up to a certain limit, provided that the equipment is mostly used for business purposes.
 The law was designed specifically to give small businesses tax relief, and make it easier for them to buy the equipment they need without having to wait years to pay it off.

 You may have heard of section 179 a few years ago as the “Hummer Deduction.”
 That reputation developed because some businesses were using the law to get exemptions on expensive vehicles, including Hummers.

 In recent years, the law has been cut back to avoid write-offs like this and focus instead on equipment that is truly for business purposes.